 3. Enlist helpers and enjoy yourself.

-At that wedding, I told all my close friends that I was sticking to my Whole 30 and not drinking booze.
+When I attended that wedding, I told all my close friends that I was sticking to my Whole30 and not drinking booze.
 They heckled me a little, but they also encouraged me.
 Don’t be shy about creating an army of support.
-Unless the occasion is a dinner party thrown in your honor and prepard by a kickass chef, a social situation is NOT necessarily about the food and booze.
-It’s about enjoying yourself and the company of your friends.
-WARNING: Sometimes, when the pleasure of food and the lubrication of booze is subtracted from a social situation, it becomes kinda dull.
+Unless the occasion is a dinner party thrown in your honor and prepared by a kickass chef, a social situation is not necessarily about the food and booze – it’s about enjoying yourself and the company of your friends.
+WARNING: Sometimes, when the pleasure of food and the lubrication of booze is subtracted from a social situation, it becomes dull.
 This is a natural step in your evolution; do not despair!
-Other Good and Healthy and Valuable and Fun things will emerge.
+Other good and healthy and valuable and fun things will emerge.
 Believe it.

 5. Eat when you get home.

 Congratulations!
 You stuck to your guns.
 Now celebrate a little.
-I always make sure I have one of my favorite paleo snacks waiting for me when I get home: carmelized coconut chips, an egg or two scrambled with some chives, or hard-boiled eggs topped with dollops of homemade mayo.
-Then I put on my pjs, snuggle with Dave and Smudge, and sleep the sleep of the righteous, knowing I’m going to wake up feeling healthy and strong.
-(And yeah, sometimes, I think of those poor suckers with hangovers, and I allow myself to feel smug, just for a little while.)
+I always make sure I have one of my favorite paleo snacks waiting in the kitchen after a night out: an egg or two scrambled with some chives, or hard-boiled eggs topped with homemade mayo, or a handful of caramelized coconut chips.
+Then I put on my PJs, snuggle with my husband Dave and our cat Smudge, and sleep the sleep of the righteous, knowing I’m going to wake up feeling healthy and strong.
+(Sometimes I think of those poor suckers with hangovers, and I allow myself to gloat for just a second.)

 What are your favorite tricks for navigating social situations?
 Share in comments!

 75 Responses to “5 Painless Ways To Be A (Paleo) Social Butterfly”